every week

 all week long

-Between calls, the private member network runs continuously — people across the country redirecting their food spend, sharing what they know, building their cohort relationships.
-Your cohort — the people who started their Stewardship in the same season you did — are the people you'll still know in five years.
+Between calls, the private member network runs continuously — people across the country sharing what they know, swapping recipes, building relationships.

 Food is how it starts.
 Community is what makes it last.